Canada - Munich Diabetes Research Exchange

 After one week at the Alberta Diabetes Center (ADI) in Canada eight graduate students of the Helmholtz Diabetes Center (HDC) returned back to Munich with new experiences.
 During the intensive program together with ADI students they presented their research during a joint symposium, discussed their ideas together with experts in the diabetes field, and visited and trained in the labs of Dr. Peter Light, Dr. Patrick MacDonald, Dr. Richard Lehner, and Dr. Jessica Yue (follow the tweet).

-Additional lectures by Dr. Andrew Pepper (Supervisor Dr. James Shapiro) on "Progress Towards a Cure in Diabetes through Cellular Transplantation", Dr. Peter Light on "The Photobiology of Fat Cells: From Serendipitous Discovery to Clinical Implication, Fake News and Beyond" and Dr. Patrick MacDonald on "Procurement and Phenotyping of Huan Islets" engaged students in translational aspects of diabetes research.
+Additional lectures by Dr. Andrew Pepper (Supervisor Dr. James Shapiro) on "Progress towards a Cure in Diabetes through Cellular Transplantation", Dr. Peter Light on "The Photobiology of Fat Cells: From Serendipitous Discovery to Clinical Implication, Fake News and Beyond" and Dr. Patrick MacDonald on "Procurement and Phenotyping of Human Islets" engaged students in translational aspects of diabetes research.

 Hands-on introduction into clinical research on energy metabolism and body composition with Dr. Carla Prado expanded the options and ideas taking fundamental research to the next step and towards patient care.
 Workshops on career planning by the University of Alberta's Career Center and Faculty of Graduate Studies and Research addressed the development of an Individual Career Development Plan, setting and achieving career goals and working in Canada.
 Nevertheless, meeting other students, thinking outside of the box and networking opportunities were supported during joint evening program and a visit to the Elk Island National Park for canoeing and hiking.

-All this was made possible by Dr. Peter Light, the Alberta Diabetes Institute and the jont forces between the two excellent diabetes institutions at the University of Alberta and at Helmholtz Center Munich.
+All this was made possible by Dr. Peter Light, the Alberta Diabetes Institute and the jont forces between the two excellent diabetes institutions at the University of Alberta and at Helmholtz Zentrum München.